claynaut/citrushack2022-webdev-workshop/README.md

 }
 ```

-This Options component is simple a row of user action buttons to edit/update or delete a particular to-do list or task, which is why we have the respective functions as props.
+This Options component is simply a row of user action buttons to update or delete a particular to-do list or task, which is why we have the respective functions as props.

 ### Extending the Accordion Component